Control-oriented Clustering of Visual Latent Representation: Abstract

 \section{Abstract}

-We initiate a study of the geometry of the visual representation space --the information channel from the vision encoder to the action decoder-- in an image-based control pipeline learned from behavior cloning.
-Inspired by the phenomenon of \emph{neural collapse} (NC) in image classification~\citep{papyan2020prevalence}, we investigate whether a similar \emph{law of clustering} emerges in the visual representation space.
-Since image-based control is a regression task without explicitly defined classes, the central piece of the puzzle lies in determining according to what \emph{implicit classes} the visual features cluster, if such a law exists.

-Focusing on image-based \emph{planar pushing}, we posit the most important role of the visual representation in a control task is to \emph{convey a goal} to the action decoder; for instance, ``rotate the object clockwise and push it northeast''.
-We then classify training samples of expert demonstrations into eight ``\emph{control-oriented}'' classes --based on (a) the relative pose between the object and the target in the input or (b) the relative pose of the object induced by expert actions in the output-- where one class corresponds to one \emph{relative pose orthant} (\repo).
-Across four different instantiations of the vision-based control architecture, we report the prevalent emergence of control-oriented clustering (similar to NC) in the visual representation space according to the eight \repos.

-Beyond empirical observation, we show such a law of clustering can be leveraged as an \emph{algorithmic tool} to improve test-time performance when training a policy with a limited amount of expert demonstrations.
+We initiate a study of the geometry of the visual representation space ---the information channel from the vision encoder to the action decoder--- in an image-based control pipeline learned from behavior cloning.
+Inspired by the phenomenon of \emph{neural collapse} (NC) in image classification~\citep{papyan2020prevalence}, we \rv{empirically demonstrate the prevalent emergence of a similar \emph{law of clustering} in the visual representation space.
+Specifically, \begin{itemize} \item In \emph{discrete} image-based control (e.g., Lunar Lander), the visual representations cluster according to the natural discrete action labels; \item In \emph{continuous} image-based control (e.g., Planar Pushing and Block Stacking), the clustering emerges according to ``\emph{control-oriented}'' classes that are based on (a) the relative pose between the object and the target in the input or (b) the relative pose of the object induced by expert actions in the output.
+Each of the classes corresponds to one \emph{relative pose orthant} (\repo). \end{itemize} } Beyond empirical observation, we show such a law of clustering can be leveraged as an \emph{algorithmic tool} to improve test-time performance when training a policy with limited expert demonstrations.
 Particularly, we \emph{pretrain} the vision encoder using NC as a \emph{regularization} to encourage control-oriented clustering of the visual features.
-Surprisingly, such an NC-pretrained vision encoder, when finetuned end-to-end with the action decoder, boosts the test-time performance by $10\%$ to $35\%$ in the low-data regime.
-Real-world vision-based planar pushing experiments confirmed the surprising advantage of control-oriented visual representation pretraining. \footnote{\url{https://computationalrobotics.seas.harvard.edu/ControlOriented_NC/}}
+Surprisingly, such an NC-pretrained vision encoder, when finetuned end-to-end with the action decoder, boosts the test-time performance by $10\%$ to $35\%$.
+Real-world vision-based planar pushing experiments confirmed the surprising advantage of control-oriented visual representation pretraining. \footnote{\url{https://computationalrobotics.seas.harvard.edu/ControlOriented_NC}}